PiotrDabrowskey/facemoji/README.md

 To see it in action you need:

-1. python
+1. Python

-2. opencv
+2. OpenCV

-3. dataset to teach a model, but you can used one provided by us.
+3. Dataset to teach a model, but you can used one provided by us.
 It was teached on http://www.consortium.ri.cmu.edu/ckagree/

 ### screenshots